EvanBalster/pleb/README.md

 PLEB facilitates two primary messaging patterns:  a `request` to a single service or an `event` for any number of subscribers.
 Values passed to receivers are wrapped in `std::any`.
 Receivers will typically support a limited set of value types, treating unsupported types as an error.

-Requests and event handlers are realized by direct calls to bound`std::function` wrappers.
+Requests and event handlers are realized by direct calls to bound `std::function` wrappers.
 PLEB itself provides no intrinsic thread safety in passing events and requests; instead, it is expected that these mechanisms will be built into the registered functions themselves.
 Replies to requests may be fulfilled using `std::future`, which is thread-safe.

+Network microservice libraries often include additional communication patterns.
+Because PLEB works within a single process, "PAIR" and "PUSH_PULL" topologies can be implemented with PLEB's requests, while SURVEYOR and STAR topologies can be implemented with PLEB's event publishing mechanism.

 A surveyor-respondent pattern may be implemented by publishing an object capable of collecting responses.